-- 1. Activate the Spectrum Virtualize/Storwize CLI utility and log in as SecurityAdmin, and then create a user group with role VASAProvider (mkusergrp -name <vasa_group_name> -role VASAProvider). - 2.
-Create a VASAProvider user in the user group (mkuser -name <user name> -usergrp <vasa_group_name>). - 3.
-Create a metadata volume (mkmetadatavdisk -mdiskgrp <pool name>). - 4.
-For each ESXi host, define the host on Spectrum Virtualize/Storwize as adminlum type (svctask mkhost -name <host name> -fcwwpn <fibre_channel_wwpn> -iscsiname <iscsi_wwn> -type adminlun). - 5.
-Launch Spectrum Control Base. - 6.
+- Activate the storage system CLI utility and log in as SecurityAdmin, and then create a user group with role VASAProvider (mkusergrp -name <vasa\group\name> -role VASAProvider). - Create a VASAProvider user in the user group (mkuser -name <user\name> -usergrp <vasa\group\name>). - 3.
+Create a metadata volume (mkmetadatavdisk -mdiskgrp <pool\name>). - 4.
+For each ESXi host, define the host on the storage system as adminlun type (svctask mkhost -name <host\name> -fcwwpn <fibre\channel\wwpn> -iscsiname <iscsi\wwn> -type adminlun).

+- 5. Launch Spectrum Control Base. - 6.
 Define a high-availability group.
-See "GUI Defining a high-availability group" on page 31. - 7.
-Generate a self-signed Spectrum Control Base server certificate.
-See "GUI Managing server certificates" on page 32. - 8.
+See "GUI Defining a high-availability group" on page 32. - Generate a self-signed Spectrum Control Base server certificate.
+See "GUI Managing server certificates" on page 33. - 8.
 Set up VASA credentials.
-See "GUI Setting the VASA credentials" on page 45. - 9.
-Enable the VASAProvider user to access the Spectrum Virtualize/Storwize storage resources.
-See "GUI - Entering the storage system credentials" on page 36. - 10.
-Add the Spectrum Virtualize/Storwize storage system to the Spectrum Control Base.
-See "GUI - Adding a storage system" on page 38. - 11.
+See "GUI Setting the VASA credentials" on page 46. - 9.
+Enable the VASAProvider user to access the storage resources.
+See "GUI Entering the storage system credentials" on page 40. - 10.
+Add the storage system to the Spectrum Control Base.
+See "GUI Adding a storage system" on page 42. - 11.
 Add a new storage space.
-See "GUI Adding a storage space" on page 47. - 12.
-Add a VVOL-enabled service to the storage space.
-See "GUI Adding a storage service" on page 49. - 13.
-Define a storage resource and attach it to the VVOL-enabled service.
-See "GUI - Defining and attaching storage resources" on page 54. - 14.
+See "GUI Adding a storage space" on page 48. - 12.
+Add a VVol-enabled service to the storage space.
+See "GUI Adding a storage service" on page 50. - 13.
+Define a storage resource and attach it to the VVol-enabled service.
+See "GUI Defining and attaching storage resources" on page 55. - 14.
 Register Spectrum Control Base as a storage provider on VMware vCenter server.
-See "Registering Spectrum Control Base as a storage provider in vCenter server" on page 89. - 15.
-Launch the vWC and create a VVOL-enabled datastore.
+See "Registering Spectrum Control Base as a storage provider in vCenter server" on page 91. - 15.
+Launch the vWC and create a VVol-enabled datastore.
 Select the storage space that you defined as an underlying storage resource for the datastore.